Jugnu [IITK]

 Jugnu's carries the Micro Imaging System, a near infrared camera which will be used to observe vegetation.
 Also on board is a GPS receiver to aid tracking, and is intended to demonstrate a microelectromechanical inertial measurement unit.

-Jugnu will be launched piggy back into low Earth with Megha-Tropiques on a PSLV-CA rocket.
+Jugnu was launched piggy back into low Earth with Megha-Tropiques on a PSLV-CA rocket.